Ning Cai (magician): Literary influences

 Cai has cited Neil Gaiman, Terry Moore, and Elizabeth Watasin as influences.

 Other projects

 Ning Cai giving a lecture at Methodist Girls' School on 26 Jun 2018.

-Cai has served as the creative director of Mighty Magic Lab, a kids edutainment company which focuses on empowering the creativity and confidence of children through magic, as well as delivering educational shows.
+As part of her professional magic career, Cai ran a Magic Boutique, recognized as Singapore's first online magic shop from 2006 to October 2014.
+Cai also concurrently served as the creative director of Mighty Magic Lab (formerly Mighty Magic Factory), a kids edutainment company which focuses on empowering the creativity and confidence of children through magic, as well as delivering educational shows.
+The edutainment company had since been discontinued by 2017.

+Cai has also been involved as a panelist promoting gender equality for International Women's Day in Singpore, as well as, talks at local educational institutions like Singapore Institute of Management, St. Joseph's Institution, and her alma mater Methodist Girls' School.

+Cai was a featured personality for a Singapore Coke Zero advertorial which appeared in an issue of 8 Days that was released on 3 June 2010 and was also the ambassador for LG Mobile Asia on the same year.

+Cai, stemming from a personal experience with cancer, has been involved with many beneficiaries that promote awareness for cancer and was the ambassador for the Power Over Cervical Cancer (POCC) campaign in Singapore from 2010 through 2011.

+Cai was a committee member of the Singapore Council of Women’s Organisation’s women’s register from 2015 to 2017.

 In 2015, Cai organized a local book hunt called #SG50books50days, an initiative to generate interest in reading books by local authors.
 Over the course of 50 days, she left 50 books from various authors at 50 different locations, to which she left clues via social media.
 Books published by local authors such as Neil Humphreys were among those found by those who managed to solve the clues.

-She is also a committee member of the Singapore Council of Women’s Organisation’s women’s register.
+Personal life

+Cai married her Singaporean partner, who works as museum professional in the arts, in December 2014.
+After her graduation on November 2019, she resided with her husband permanently in Lausanne, Switzerland.
+In early 2020 Cai has a son Angelos Skye, named after the island Isle of Skye during her stay at the house of her friend Neil Gaiman in which she completed her novel Manipulation.

+Following her eight years living abroad, including six years in Switzerland, she had returned to Singapore on 13 June 2026.